Tithe.ly Sites Review: The Best All-in-One Church Platform?

 If design quality is your #1 priority, go with Squarespace (and embed Tithe.ly for giving).
 If you need maximum flexibility and SEO control, go with WordPress.
 If you want the best church app experience and have the budget, consider Subsplash.

 But if you want one platform that does everything a church needs — and does it well enough across the board — Tithe.ly is the clear winner.
-Start with the free tier and see for yourself.
+Start with the 30-day free trial and see for yourself.

 Compare all options in our complete church website builders guide.
 And if you’d prefer a custom-built church website, reach out to us — we help churches choose platforms and build websites every day.